tekemperor/llm-checkpoint-fork/README.md

 The Checkpoint Fork is an elegant escape hatch that gives users control and offers businesses a proactive cost-management tool.

-Here's how it works:
+Here is the simple, user-initiated workflow:
-1. When a session nears a context threshold, the **Checkpoint Fork** button appears.
+1.  **Initiate the Fork:** When a session becomes long or unfocused, the user clicks the **Checkpoint Fork** button to prevent context degradation.
-2. Clicking it creates an automated, high-fidelity summary to start a new, clean session, with an **option to guide the focus**.
+2.  **Guide the Summary (Optional):** An option appears, allowing the user to provide a specific focus for the new session's narrative.
+3.  **Start the New Session:** A new, focused session is created, beginning with a high-fidelity summary that preserves all critical code, data, and other artifacts from the previous conversation.

-This simple change preserves all critical artifacts, improves user retention, and provides a direct, positive impact on a company's cloud budget.
+This simple process improves user retention and provides a direct, positive impact on a company's cloud budget.

 ### Project Assets